jennashea/ohshoot/sdf/sdd.md

 #### 6.3.4 Detailed Design Diagrams

 ### 6.4 Database Design and Description
+The database for this app has three tables in a PosgreSQL server.
+The three tables are `shoot`, `tags`, and   `shoot_tag`.
+The `shoot` table contains all info about each shoot object as one row and the assigned id as the primary key.
+The `tags` table contains the unique string of the tag as a row and the assigned id as the primary key.
+The `shoot_tag` table contains all relationships between shoots and tags using their ids as foreign keys.

 #### 6.4.1 Database Design ER Diagram

 ![Database Schema](/sdf/img/db_erd.png)

 #### 6.4.2 Database Access
+The database will be accessed through GraphQL and Apollo client.

+The `shoot` table can have a row added to it when a new shoot is created, can have a row edited when any info of the shoot is edited, and can have a row deleted if the shoot is deleted.
+The queries involving this table include fetching information on individual shoots based on id which can be further sorted.

+The `tags` table will be added to when a new unique tag string is added to any shoot.
+If the tag is not new, then no further action is needed.

+Any addition to the tags of a shoot will add a row to the `shoot_tags` table and any removal of a tag from the shoot will delete the row associated.

 #### 6.4.3 Database Security

 __Database security will be addressed further in 402.__